The Right Way to Format Any Resume (Templates Included!)

 The combination resume format benefits almost every applicant because it emphasizes work experience, skills, and qualifications instead of only one section.
 It also allows you to highlight specific work achievements and validate them by explaining the skills employed to achieve them.

-On the other hand, the combination resume is unsuitable for job-hopping applicants because it makes them appear unreliable.
-This type of resume is unsuitable for first-time job seekers because it emphasizes the applicant’s work experience, which the applicant may not have.
-The format also limits the applicant as the work experience and skills listed should complement each other.
+On the other hand, it is unsuitable for job-hopping applicants because it makes them appear unreliable.
+This type is unsuitable for first-time job seekers because it emphasizes the applicant’s work experience, which the applicant may not have.
+The format also limits the applicant, as the work experience and skills listed should complement each other.
 This format is not recommended where your resume is likely to be passed through an ATS.

-Formatting your professional resume is essential because it determines your resume’s appearance.
-Correctly formatted resumes appear professional and well organized; this attracts and keeps the recruiter’s attention.
-Professional resumes should be simple but organized and concise.
+Formatting your professional resume is essential because it determines its appearance.
+Correctly formatted ones appear professional and well organized; this attracts and keeps the recruiter’s attention.
+Professional resumes should be simple, but organized and concise.

 You can use the following tips: